mattresnick/Gradient-Free-Optimization-for-Deep-Learning/README.md

-# Course Project

-Each folder contains code related to separate parts of the project, RSO to the part on Random Search Optimization, and TS to the part on Thompson Sampling.
+This repo is a clone of a project I did for Applied Deep Learning.
+The report itself can be found here with a theoretical description of each approach as well as some preliminary results demonstrating their efficacy.
+Each sub-folder contains code related to separate parts of the project, RSO to the part on Random Search Optimization, and TS to the part on Thompson Sampling.

 ## RSO